Sendouc/sendou.ink/README.md

 ## Contributing

+Any kind of contributions are most welcome!
+If you notice a problem with the website or have a feature request then you can submit an issue for it if one doesn't already exist.

+I label [issues that should be the most approachable to contribute towards with the help wanted label](https://github.com/Sendouc/sendou.ink/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+That doesn't mean you couldn't work on other issues just ask if you need extra help with them.
+If you want to work on something that isn't an issue yet then just make one first so we can discuss it before you start.

-If you are interested in contributing come say hello on Discord!
-For any feature requests or bug reports you can either leave an issue or use the #feedback channel on Discord.
+If you have any questions you can either make an issue with the label question or ask it on the [Discord server](https://discord.gg/sendou) (there is a channel called `#💻-development` for this purpose).